My 14year old is traveling with group in Germany, What is the best way for him to carry money, ATM, my crediti card, cash?

 Can a 14 year old use an ATM?
 Which one?

 a 14 year old is not the wisest person in the world, and could possibly lose a card.
 You don't mention how long he is going to be gone. they use Euros in germany, and the exchange rate is a little over a dollar to one euro, thus you go through Euros pretty quickly.
 What will he need cash for?
 I would figure out a daily budget and only give him that much to take.
 I take a debit card and credit card when I travel.
 I primarily use my debit card because it is a VISA card and my bank will reimburse me for any fees.
 Thus, I take cash out of the atm, enough for a few days at a time, and pay cash for all buses, taxis, meals, small items.
 I use my credit card to pay for larger items.
 I don't use either cards a lot due to the possibility of card fraud.
-You will want to make sure you call your card company and let them know who is using the card, and what dates they will be where.
-12 months ago
+You will want to make sure you call your card company and let them know who is using the card, and what dates they will be where. about 1 year ago

 When I was in Germany at the age of 15 my bank would not let me have a debit card, so I changed banks and after that I did use a debit card while I was there.
 I found it very easy to use to draw funds out of my Aussie bank account, however, you might want to look into international ATM fees.
 Banks such as ING have abolished them.

 Mostly when I travel I use the black travel card from Australia Post, but that is because I don't like people having access to my main bank account in case I lose my card. about 1 year ago

 I always use the ATM.
 Hard currency is not good to carry around in any quantity.
 My card is carried in a hidden pouch.
 I usually travel solo so have no backup.
 Have been all over Europe with no money troubles.
 Credit card is easy for hotels, etc. also do not hang bags or cameras on back of chair in restaurants or cafes.
 No wallets in back pants pocket, please. about 1 year ago